yongce/AndroidLintTools/README.md

 This project aims to provide tools for Android resources clean (for example, clean unused resources).

+WARNING: You should use the "Refactor > Remove Unused Resources..." feature in Android Studio to remove unused resources.

 ## Install the tools

 For example, install the tools to "~/bin" (if it's in your machine's PATH).